Register

 True North Collection

-Created around the same time as Action Comics #7, "Superman: The Man of Tomorrow" was developed as a tool for salesmen to demonstrate Superman's potential success to prospective newspapers.
-This publication aimed to establish a strong following for Superman before the launch of the first daily strip.
-The comic book contains previously unpublished advertising and the complete origin of Superman as originally conceived by Siegel and Shuster.
-These pages were created several months before Action Comics #1.
-All the advertising material was also created by Siegel and Shuster.
+This publication (measuring 13-7/8" x 3-3/4") aimed to establish a strong following for Superman before the launch of the first daily strip.
+The comic book contains the complete origin of Superman as originally conceived by Siegel and Shuster.
+These pages were created several months before Action Comics #1, with all the advertising material also created by Siegel and Shuster.

 ComicConnect